-The clerk shall open a case file, assign a miscellaneous case number, initiate a docket for the file, select three bankruptcy judges of this district at random (excluding the judge who filed the Statement of Cause) to serve on the Hearing Panel (the "Panel") which will determine whether the attorney shall be disciplined and, if so, the type and extent of discipline.
+The clerk shall open a case file, assign a miscellaneous case number, and initiate a docket for the file.
+The clerk shall then send notice to all judges of this Court, including any judges on recall, with the Statement of Cause and provide a two-week deadline for any judge to add any additional statement.
+The clerk shall then select three bankruptcy judges of this district at random (excluding the judge who filed the Statement of Cause and any judge who sent an additional statement) to serve on the Hearing Panel (the "Panel") which will determine whether the attorney shall be disciplined and, if so, the type and extent of discipline.
+If any of the Statements of Cause have not been served on the attorney under review, they shall be sent to the attorney named in the Statement(s) of Cause.
 The most senior judge assigned to the Panel shall be the Presiding Judge.
 The clerk shall prepare a Designation of Hearing Panel and Presiding Judge which shall include a signature line for each of the designated judges.
 The signature of each judge shall certify his or her acceptance of assignment to the Panel.
 Should any judge decline to serve, the clerk shall select another judge to serve on the Panel, give written notice thereof to the other judges on the Panel and issue a Supplemental Designation of Hearing Panel, which shall contain a signature line for the newly appointed judge to accept the assignment.

 Once the clerk has obtained the acceptance of three judges to serve on the Panel, the clerk shall prepare a Notice of Assignment of Hearing Panel, which the clerk will serve on the attorney named in the Statement of Cause ("the attorney") and on the local Office of the United States Trustee, along with a copy of the Statement of Cause and a copy of this general order.
 The attorney may file a motion for recusal as to any of the judges assigned to the Panel within 14 days of the service of the Notice of the Assignment of Hearing Panel and serve the motion on the Office of the United States Trustee.
-That motion may be heard by any judge other than the referring judge, any judge assigned to the Panel, or any judge who has declined to serve on the Panel.
-The assignment of the recusal motion to a judge shall be made at random by the clerk, who shall give notice of the recusal hearing to the attorney and to the Office of the United States Trustee at least 14 days before the hearing date.
+That motion may be heard by any judge other than the referring judge, any judge who sent an additional statement, any judge assigned to the Panel, or any judge who has declined to serve on the Panel.
+The assignment of the recusal motion to a judge shall be made at random by the clerk, who shall give notice of the recusal hearing to the attorney and to the Office of the United States

+Trustee at least 14 days before the hearing date.